yingyang0729/Yang_Ying_Mini_APP/README.md

 ## Fix Problems
 At first, the website does not show the fetch files.
 However, I solve the problems by below ways.
-1. Clean and reorganize the folders
-Delete all the unnecessary files
+1. Clean and reorganize the folders.
+I delete all the unnecessary files
 2. Keeping the name of My Database is the same with the hosting.
 3. Try many times to find the problems.
 4. I do not know whether the PHP files is right or wrong.
 So, I use the echo”<script>console.log(‘Debug Objects: 2’ );</script>”